sameersbn/docker-gitlab/README.md

 HSTS if supported by the browsers makes sure that your users will only reach your sever via HTTPS.
 When the user comes for the first time it sees a header from the server which states for how long from now this site should only be reachable via HTTPS - that's the HSTS max-age value.

 With `NGINX_HSTS_MAXAGE` you can configure that value.
 The default value is `31536000` seconds.
-If you want to disable a already sent HSTS MAXAGE value, set it to `0`.
+If you want to disable an already sent HSTS MAXAGE value, set it to `0`.

 ```bash
 docker run --name gitlab -d \